Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Conclusions

 \section{Conclusions}

-In this paper, we have considered the problem of network reconstruction for networks of linear dynamical systems.
-In contrast to papers studying network reconstruction for specific network dynamics such as consensus dynamics \cite{Chowdhary2011}, \cite{Nabi-Abdolyousefi2010}, \cite{Suzuki2013} and adjacency dynamics \cite{Fazlyab2014}, we considered network reconstruction for general linear network dynamics described by state matrices contained in the qualitative class.
-We rigorously formulated what is meant by solvability of the network reconstruction problem for dynamical networks.
+In this technical note, we have considered the problem of network reconstruction for networks of linear dynamical systems.
+In contrast to papers studying network reconstruction for specific network dynamics such as consensus dynamics \cite{Nabi-Abdolyousefi2010} and adjacency dynamics \cite{Fazlyab2014}, we considered network reconstruction for general linear network dynamics described by state matrices contained in the qualitative class.
+We formulated what is meant by solvability of the network reconstruction problem.
 Subsequently, we provided necessary and sufficient conditions under which the network reconstruction problem is solvable.
 Using constrained Lyapunov equations, we established a general framework for network reconstruction of networks of dynamical systems.
-We have shown that this framework can be used for a variety of network types, including dynamical networks described by the Laplacian and adjacency matrices.
-Finally, we have illustrated the developed theory by reconstructing the network topology of a sensor network.
+We have shown that this framework can be used for a variety of network types, including consensus and adjacency networks.
+Finally, we have illustrated the theory by reconstructing the network topology of a sensor network.

-Note that in this paper we have developed different methods for network reconstruction based on the available information on the \emph{communication weights} in the network (such as sign constraints).
-For future work it is interesting to include possible additional information on the \emph{graph structure}, such as connectedness and (minimum or maximum) vertex degree.

-For future work, it would also be of interest to extend the proposed framework to \emph{directed} graphs.
-Note that this is a non-trivial problem, since the solution to the Lyapunov equation \eqref{lyapunov equation transformed2} is always \emph{symmetric} if it is unique.

-In view of Theorem \ref{sufficiency observability} and Algorithms 1 and 2, guaranteeing observability of the pair $(x_0^\top,X)$ is very useful for network reconstruction.
-For networks for which the network reconstruction problem is not solvable, future work might focus on performing multiple experiments starting from linearly independent initial conditions $x_{01},x_{02},\dots,x_{0m}$.
-Sufficiently many of such experiments guarantee the observability of the pair $(C^\top,X)$, where $C$ is the $n \times m$ matrix whose columns are given by the $m$ initial conditions.
-Consequently, the network reconstruction problem can be solved using these multiple experiments.

-Finally, if the network reconstruction problem is not solvable for a certain dynamical network, it might still be possible to infer \emph{network parameters}, such as the algebraic connectivity, the (minimum, average, or maximum) vertex degree or diameter of the network.
-Estimation of the algebraic connectivity has already been considered in the literature (see, e.g., \cite{Yang2010} and the references therein).
-It is an interesting topic of future work to study conditions under which network parameters can be inferred, and to develop algorithms that can infer network parameters.

 \ifCLASSOPTIONcaptionsoff

 \fi